tmthyjames/SQLCell/README.md

 ###Parameters

+Available parameters:
+<br/>• [`DB`](#db-parameter): Determines what database to query.
+On the first run, this parameter is required.
+After that, it will remember what database was chosen.
+To change databases, use this parameter again.
+Default is the last-specificed database.
+<br/>• [`PATH`](#path-parameter): Writes results of the query to a CSV (can also be done through the UI).
+No default.
+<br/>• [`MAKE_GLOBAL`](#make_global-parameter): Passes results of the query to the variable you pass to it.
+If this parameters is specified but the `RAW` parameter is not, then the results will be a Pandas DataFrame.
+If `RAW` is set to `True`, then the results will be the raw RowProxy returned from the database.
+No Default.
+<br/>• [`RAW`](#raw-parameter): Determines whether the data will be of type DataFrame or RowProxy.
+Default: `False`.
+<br/>• [`DISPLAY`](#display-parameter): Determines whether or not to render the results as a table.
+This is best used in conjunction with the `MAKE_GLOBAL` parameter because displaying a table in a busy workflow can be cumbersome and annoying sometimes.
+<br/>• [`ENGINE`](#engine-parameter): Speicifies what host, database to connect to.
+Default is the connection that is specified in the engine_config.py file.
+If the engine_config.py file is not configured, then the `ENGINE` parameter is required.
+<br/>• [`TRANSACTION_BLOCK`](#transaction_block-parameter)': Determines whether the query will be executed inside a transaction block or not.
+This is useful when creating a database, dropping a database, `VACUUM ANALYZE`ing a database, or any other query statements that cannot be run inside a transaction block.
+Default: True
+<br/>• [`EDIT`](#edit-parameter): Enables inline editing.
+To use this, you must specify only one table in your query, and that table must have primary key.
+Default: False.

+Examples of how to use these are below.

+####`DB` Parameter
 After adding your connection details to engines.py, run your first query with the DB argument:

 	In [3]: %%sql DB=bls